zheeeng/Tuthub/LTCTHW/Awk1.md

 ## EXAMPLE 1

-Consider the _Awk_ structure, let me say some shallow features extraction from an example:
+Considering the _Awk_ structure, let me say some shallow features extraction from an example:

 ```
 # awk -F ':' ' \